 If you see a bill on your credit report that says “written off”, that means that the company owed does not expect to be paid.
 Essentially, they’re reporting that they’ve exhausted all resources of getting you to pay and have given up.
 It’s important to contact these creditors, pay those bills and ask them to change the report to indicate that you’ve paid the bill.
 It’s also important to pay off any bills that have entered into collection status.
-If you don’t have the cash to pay these bills in full, set up a zero sum budget that will contain a payment plan with the creditor or collection agency, and follow up when the bills are paid in full to make sure your credit report shows a satisfactory report on the bills in question.
+If you don’t have the cash to pay these bills in full, set up a zero sum budget that will contain a payment plan with the creditor or collection agency.
+You can also use an online tool, like Personal Capital.
+Then follow up when the bills are paid in full to make sure your credit report shows a satisfactory report on the bills in question.

 4. Note any credit card balances that are within 20% of the limit

 As mentioned earlier, credit cards that have balances within 20-30% of the limit can affect a person’s credit score negatively.
 If you have credit cards that are nearing their limit in accessed credit, work to get them paid down as quickly as possible in order to raise your FICO score.

 If you see an item or items on your credit report that are incorrect or simply don’t belong to you, contact the listed creditors or collection agencies and work with them to get the errors resolved.
 If you find that your credit report contains fraudulent information or that your identity may be stolen, contact your local police department and/or work with a reputable fraud resolution company to stop the fraud attempts in their tracks.